-This study is the second of a series of studies designed to develop a full global projection model.
-The first study in the series, "A small quarterly projection model of the US economy," (Carabenciov and other, 2008) set out a closed economy version of the model and applied it to the US economy using Bayesian estimation techniques.
-The current paper, the second in the series, extends the model to an open economy.
-It sets out a small quarterly projection model of the US, euro area, and Japanese economies to illustrate the way that such models can be used to understand past economic developments and to forecast future developments in a multi-country setting.
-This initial version of the model incorporates a financial variable for the US economy and enables us to see the effects of changes in this variable on the US and the other economies.
-Future versions of the model will incorporate financial variables in the other economies as well.
-We also show how the model can be used to construct efficient baseline forecasts that incorporate judgment imposed on the near-term outlook.
-The model will eventually be used to assess the relative importance of the cross-border effects of real shocks and financial shocks.
+This study is the third of a series of studies designed to develop a full global projection model.
+The first study in the series, "A small quarterly projection model of the US economy," (Carabenciov and others, 2008a) set out a closed economy version of the model and applied it to the US economy using Bayesian estimation techniques.
+It incorporated a financial variable for the US economy, enabling us to see the effects of changes in this variable on US output and inflation.
+The second in the series, "A small quarterly multi-country projection model," (Carabenciov and others, 2008b) extended the model to an open economy.
+It set out a small quarterly projection model of the US, euro area, and Japanese economies to illustrate the way that such models can be used to understand past economic developments and to forecast future developments in a multi-country setting.
+It also incorporated the financial variable for the US economy, enabling us to see the effects of changes in this variable on the US economy and on the other economies.
+In this paper, we add oil prices to the three country model.
+This permits us to examine the effects of temporary and permanent shocks to the level and growth rate of oil prices on the three economies.
+We also show how the model can be used to construct efficient baseline forecasts that incorporate judgment imposed on the near-term outlook.2 The three studies are preparatory to the next steps in our research agenda - first, to incorporate a more sophisticated oil sector with global demand and supply for oil; second, to extend the model to include financial variables in countries other than the United States; and third, to develop a small quarterly Global Projection Model (GPM) that will integrate a number of large and small country models into a single global model.